Koh Phi Phi

 - Enjoy the nightlife – Nightlife here is crazy.
 Fireshows and Thai boxing matches are a regular occurrence at the beach bars.
 Often times, there are massive beach parties.
-For live music make your way to the fantastically named Rolling Stoned Bar.
-Partying is not cheap here and one of the reason people spend too much money here!
+For live music, make your way to the fantastically-named Rolling Stoned Bar.
+Partying is not cheap here and is one of the reasons people spend too much money here!

 - King Cruiser Wreck – One of the best dive sites off Ko Phi Phi is the King Cruiser wreck.
 The passenger ship sunk in 1997 when it hit the Anemone reef.
 This site is packed with fish including clown fish, tuna and barracuda, not to mention the sea anemones that cling to every surface of the reef.
 Keep an eye out for the occasional leopard shark.

 - Feed sharks – One of the most popular trips out of Koh Phi Phi is an early morning excursion to feed sharks.
-A 6 hour trip will cost from 400B and will have you feeding black tip and leopard sharks.
-Most tours also include visits to coral gardens for snorkeling
+A six-hour trip will cost from $13 USD and will have you feeding black tip and leopard sharks.
+Most tours also include visits to coral gardens for snorkeling.

-- Phi Phi Viewpoint - The twenty minute walk up to the Viewpoint is rewarded by an amazing panoramic view of Phi Phi Le and Phi Phi Don.
-The Viewpoint is 186meters high so you’ll need to be reasonably fit to get here but your camera will thank you!
+- Hike to Phi Phi Viewpoint - The twenty minute walk up to the Viewpoint will be rewarded by an amazing panoramic view of Phi Phi Le and Phi Phi Don.
+The Viewpoint is 186-meters high so you’ll need to be reasonably fit to get here, but your camera will thank you!
 The best time to go is at sunset or sunrise.

 - Dive at Hin Muang – This diving site boasts the highest vertical wall in Thailand at 60 meters.
 Leopard sharks, whale sharks, manta rays and reef sharks patrol the depths at the site but its crowning glory is the huge purple rock.